keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_15-07-2020.md

 * In addition, we were able to establish a connection the epidemological cluster "A" to the smaller cluster "AL", linked to a social event.

+* However, as many samples contain the same exact version of the virus (all samples that sit on a vertical line), we are not able to infer exact transmission lines between them without the help of contact tracing.

 # [Contact tracing and sequencing complement each other (continued)](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19wIDs?branchLabel=clade&c=gt-nuc_20457&d=tree&label=clade:Vienna1&m=div&p=full)

 * The tree is now coloured by mutations in the viral genome.
-As you see, three patients who were linked to the social event, assigned to "AL" had a further mutated version of the virus, shown in yellow.
+As you see, three patients assigned to "AL" had a further mutated version of the virus, shown in yellow.

 * The same mutated virus was found in two patients assigned to "A" (CeMM0197 and CeMM0217), suggesting that these patients (or their contacts) could be links between "A" and "AL".